turingcompl33t/windows-internals/WMI/README.md

 - `Security`
 - `WMI`

 Windows defines a number of other subnamespaces that reside directly beneath the root namespace.
-Unlike a directory hierarchy in a filesystem, a WMI namespaces are only ever one level deep.
+Unlike a directory hierarchy in a filesystem, WMI namespaces are only ever one level deep.

 ### WMI Implementation

-The WMI service runs in a shared `svchost` process.
+The infrastructure component of WMI is implemented as a Windows service under the name _winmgmt_.
+The WMI service runs in a shared `svchost` process, and is automatically started by Windows on system startup.
 This service loads providers into the _Wmiprvse.exe_ provider hosting process, which is launched as a child of the RPC service process.

 Most WMI resources on a system reside in the `%SystemRoot%\System32` and `%SystemRoot%\System32\Wbem` directories.
-This includes resources such as MOF files and provider DLLs.
+This includes resources such as managed object format (MOF) files and provider DLLs.

-The WMI repository (identical to the CIMOM repository) is implemented as a database file stored under `%SystemRoot%\System32\Wbem\Repository`.
+The WMI repository (otherwise known as the Common Information Model Object Manager (CIMOM) repository) is implemented as a database file stored under `%SystemRoot%\System32\Wbem\Repository`.

-WMI implements security at the namespace level via the standard Windows security model mechanisms (i.e. objects and security descriptors)
+WMI implements security at the namespace level via the standard Windows security model mechanisms (i.e. objects and security descriptors).

 ### References